 See an allergist in days.

 Allergies can prevent you from fully enjoying daily life.
 If left undiagnosed, they can also cause life-threatening anaphylaxis.
-See an allergist in days from the comfort of your home.
+See a Canadian-licensed allergist in days from the comfort of your home.

 Available in Ontario, British Columbia, Quebec (covered by RAMQ) and New Brunswick.
 Appointments can also be booked for children or dependents.

 Allergy treatment for kids to senior citizens.

 Book an appointment

 Log into your Maple account and select “Allergist” from the menu of specialists.
 Then, enter your symptoms and explain why you’d like to see the physician.
 Your booking request will be securely sent to our Canadian-licensed allergist.
-If the allergist doesn’t believe they can help you, they will let you know ahead of time, your request will be cancelled and you won’t be charged.
+If the allergist doesn’t believe they can help you, they'll let you know ahead of time, your request will be cancelled and you won’t be charged.
 Please include as many details as possible at the time of booking.
 This will help the allergist determine if they can assist you.

 Initial consultations are $260 in Ontario, and $150 in British Columbia and New Brunswick.
 They include the applicable diagnosis, plus any necessary treatment plans, test recommendations, or prescriptions.
-You can book 15-minute follow-up appointments for $130 after your initial consultation.
+You can book 15-minute follow-up appointments after your initial consultation for further guidance.